 Debate at public universities is a historic tradition that fosters leadership in students and rewards academic skills of questioning, sound argument and confident speaking.
-The Regents’ Cup competition is designed for students from all of Arizona’s public universities to engage in rigorous debate.
+The Regents’ Cup competition is designed for students from all of Arizona’s public universities to engage in rigorous debate and public speaking.

-Team members participate in rounds of solutions, persuasive storytelling and Oxford-style debate, sharing true stories from personal experiences.
+Team members participate in either Oxford debate or persuasive storytelling rounds, sharing true stories from personal experiences.
 Participants adhere to a standard code of conduct, as defined by national benchmark standards.
 Judges score teams and declare first, second and third-place teams.
 Each team receives a portion of a scholarship purse.

-First, second and third-place winning Regents’ Cup teams are awarded a scholarship to apply toward the advancement of their education.
+Top-placing individuals and advancing teams are awarded a scholarship to apply toward the advancement of their education.
 Students selected to take part in the Regents’ Cup may be eligible to receive either internship or course credit for their work.

 1st place – ASU: Valielza O’Keefe and Joshua Pardhe